elofaso/amazon-workspaces-updater/README.md

 ### Run:
 Notification will be received when the prototype Linux Workspace has been rebuilt and configured, requesting a new image be created.
-(AWS Console) Create image from prototype Linux Workspace.
+After notifcation received--(AWS Console) Create image from prototype Linux Workspace.
 Notification will be received when live Workspaces have started rebuilding.